Ida Krehm

 Ida Krehm (February 24, 1912 – August 12, 1998) was a Canadian-American pianist.
 She began playing the piano at the age of seven and studied at the Hamburg Conservatory.
 Krehm earned recognition as an orchestral soloist and recitalist with various symphony orchestras in the Americas and Europe.
 She also performed the role of a conductor-pianist and recorded the works of various composers.
-The Ida Krehm Memorial Scholarship was setup by her family at The Royal Conservatory of Music.
+The Ida Krehm Memorial Scholarship was set up by her family at The Royal Conservatory of Music.

 Early life and education

 On February 24, 1912, Krehm was born in Toronto, Canada.
 Her parents were modest Russian Jewish immigrants who had no background in music.
-Krehm had one younger brother.
+Her parents, Sarah and Hyman Krehm, had emigrated separately from Russia to Canada between 1905 and 1910 and initially lived in Toronto's St. John's Ward, known as The Ward, a working class district that was home to successive waves of immigrants.

+They later operated West End Retail Furriers, a fur dealership, and raised their children in an apartment above the store.
+The business struggled financially, and Hyman also worked at other jobs.
+Krehm had one younger brother, journalist William Krehm, who had been a promising violinist in his youth.
 She had early ambitions not centred around music and liked doing school work and doing watercolour and drawing.
 Artistry was discouraged by Krehm's parents and she spent more time doing music.
 When she turned seven years old, she began playing the piano and went to study under Norah Drewett de Kresz, Ernest Farmer and Viggo Kihl as well as theory with Healey Willan at the Hambourg Conservatory.
 Krehm also did heavy training in harmony following advice by Granville Bantock.
+She was regarded as a promising musician from childhood and studied at the Royal Conservatory of Music in Toronto before moving to Chicago in 1929 to study at the Chicago Musical College.